 Spinal Disc Hydration: The Most Overlooked 5am Risk

 Of all the biological factors at play in early morning exercise, intervertebral disc hydration is the least discussed and one of the most clinically relevant.
 During sleep, the discs of the spine β€” the shock-absorbing structures between each vertebra β€” reabsorb fluid through a process called imbibition.
 By the time you wake, they are maximally hydrated and under their highest internal (intradiscal) pressure of the day.
-This elevated pressure is normal and resolves gradually over the first hour of upright loading and movement.
+This elevated pressure is normal and resolves gradually over the first hour of upright loading and movement, as compressive forces from standing and walking slowly restore the disc’s daytime equilibrium.

 This does not mean avoiding all training at 5am.
 It means structuring the session intelligently.
 Bodyweight circuits, dynamic mobility work, light cardiovascular exercise, and moderate resistance training with bodyweight or light external loads are all appropriate early in the morning after a proper warm-up.
 The specific recommendation is to avoid heavy spinal loading (deadlifts, squats above 70% of max, loaded carries with a spinal compression component) for at least 30–60 minutes post-waking.
 If your 5am session must include these movements, extend your warm-up to 15+ minutes with deliberate movement preparation for the spine β€” cat-camel, bird-dog, and hip hinge practice with no load before adding weight.